Skip to content

 A simple real estate lead follow-up cadence

-You do not need an elaborate system to make lead follow-up better.
+You don't need an elaborate system to make lead follow-up better.
 You need useful touches that happen at the right moments.
+If the lead came through an open house, the open house follow-up templates cover that specific pattern.

-- Later touch: follow up again only if you have something useful to add, like better-fit options, a recap, or a clearer shortlist.
+• Later touch: follow up again only if you have something useful to add, like a new listing, a recap, or a focused shortlist.

 Use the channel that fits the job